GRCDEV/ArduSim/help/development.md

 * **Chemotaxis**.
 Almost completed.
 Single multicopter.
 It enables a multicopter to dynamically move around an area looking for a hotspot using a sensor (e.g. heat on wildfires, pollution peaks,...).
 * **Vision**.
 In progress.
 Single multicopter.
 A multicopter is guided with the Raspberry Pi camera to land with high accuracy over a mark.
 * **Fishing**.
 In progress.
 Single multicopter.
 A multicopter follows a fishing boat drawing circles over it.
+* **Catch me**.
+In progress.
+Single multicopter.
+A multicopter follows a target object that is moved manually.

 Please, feel free to reuse code from this protocols while developing a new one.
 "Mission" is the better starting point for developing a protocol where all the multicopters must follow a planned mission, while "Follow Me" and "MUSCOP" are more adequate when developing a protocol for a swarm.